 What we’re doing

-Saving water has lots of perks.
-Little changes could save you money on your bills, reduce your carbon footprint and protect the rivers and habitats your water comes from.
+There are so many ways to save water and it has loads of perks too – you could save money on your bills, reduce your carbon footprint and protect the environment.
 It all makes a difference.